Made-For-Gamers/game-jam-webgl-template/README.md

 	1) Register a Near wallet on Testnet and/or Mainnet
-	2) Fork this repo to local
+	2) Fork this repo to your local machine
 	3) Open local folder from Unity Hub
 	4) File / Build Settings - Set platform to WebGL
 	5) Edit / Project Settings / Player / Other Settings / Active Input Handling - Input System Package (New)
 	6) Edit / Project Settings / Player / Resolution and Presentation - Select Near WebGL template
 	7) File / Build And Run
-	8) Select you network from the dropdown and click the Login button
+	8) Select the relevant Near network testnet/mainnet from the dropdown and click the Login button
 	9) Sign in using your relevant Near wallet.